vitakafoa/Portfolio/README.md

 ## 🎮 Content & Creativity

-A glimpse into my creative side — gaming and digital content.
+A glimpse into my creative side, gaming and digital content.

 <div align="center">